PriYanahsu/Spam-Message-Detector/README.md

 ### 5. Open the App in Your Browser
 After running the above command, Streamlit will start a local server and provide a URL.
 Open the URL in your browser (default: http://localhost:8501).

+### Using the App
+#### Input a Message: Enter the text message you want to classify in the input box.
+#### Get Prediction: Click the "Classify" button to see whether the message is spam or not spam.
+#### Real-Time Updates: Make changes or test multiple messages seamlessly.